Fire Chief

 and the MI-Prevention Community Risk Reduction initiative.

-Chief Edmonds are volunteer advocates for the
+Chief Edmonds is a volunteer advocate for the

 National Fallen Firefighters Foundation's Everyone Goes Home program